austinhuang0131/mstdn-party-plus/docs/rules.md

 Please do not report posts solely because you *disagree* with them (especially regarding geopolitical matters); I only remove posts if *it is clear* from the post itself, as well as any context provided to me (primarily through report details), that the rule is violated.

+On advice of [IFTAS](https://about.iftas.org/2024/01/30/targeted-misgendering-and-deadnaming-in-the-fediverse/), it should be clarified that intentional misgendering, deadnaming, or promotion of so-called "conversion therapy" is considered transphobia and thus is infringing the above rule.
+Here "intentional" means that in context, either the author has already been explicitly informed of the subject's correct pronouns, or a *reasonable person* would be aware of the subject's pronouns.

 ## No incitement of violence

 > No incitement of violence or promotion of violent ideologies